 Online surveys have a greater reach than other types of market research techniques.
 Too often, companies may make the mistake of assuming a small sampling of people represents the general consensus.
 Underrepresentation of a portion of the population in polls is largely thought to be a big contributing factor for the surprise outcome of the 2016 U.S. presidential election.
 With online surveying, thousands of participants are within reach, allowing you to expand your sample size to extract data that matches the attributes of the larger population, getting you more conclusive results.

 Surveys tend to be standardized, providing quantifiable data that can be easily compiled and analyzed.
 While qualitative survey research techniques, such as focus groups or phone interviews, may yield some interesting answers, analyzing responses becomes more difficult (and potentially inaccurate).
 In addition, many online survey programs offer advanced statistical tools that can be used to analyze survey data to determine validity, reliability, and statistical significance.

 11. No Interviewer

 You’ll find this in the disadvantages, too, but not having an interviewer can also be a plus.
 An interviewer could cause a survey participant to hide their truth out of embarrassment or fear.
 Interviewees can also influence responses in some cases by their spoken language or body language, which skews survey results.

 12. More Candid Responses

-Honesty is important in data collection, otherwise, your analysis – and the action(s) you take due to it – can be skewed.
+Honesty is important in data collection, otherwise, your analysis and the action(s) you take may skew in one direction or another.
 Whereas in-person or telephone surveys can cause a person to “clam up” or be untruthful with their answers, most online surveys offer anonymity, which is more likely to result in people giving their true thoughts and feelings on any given subject.

 There are many benefits of using online surveys for your marketing or company research.
 However, it wouldn’t be fair to point out a few disadvantages.